 UTI symptoms typically affect urination.
 They may cause a burning sensation when you urinate, or you may feel a need to urinate more frequently.
 Vaginal infection symptoms may include pain when urinating, but you’ll also experience pain and itchiness in the affected area.
 Vaginal infections also typically cause a thick, milky discharge.

 “It’s important to understand the difference between the various types of infections and their symptoms.”

 Understanding the differences between a yeast infection, bacterial vaginosis and a urinary tract infection (UTI) is important so you can get the appropriate treatment or clearly describe symptoms to a doctor if these issues do not clear up on their own.
 The chart below that outlines symptoms of common infections including UTIs, Yeast Infections, Bacterial Vaginosis (BV) and Trichomoniasis.

-If you have recurrent Urinary Tract Infections (UTI), don’t fret as you now have a non-antibiotic and non-prescription option to prevent your next UTI.
+If you have recurrent Urinary Tract Issues, don’t fret as you now have a non-antibiotic and non-prescription option that can help promote a healthy urinary tract.

 - Easy to Swallow Capsules

 *These statements have not been evaluated by the FDA.
 This product is not intended to Diagnose, treat, cure or prevent any disease.